A

 Swimplugs

-What is swimming earplugs?
+What are Swimplugs?
 Swimplugs are earplugs that are specifically designed to keep water out of the ear canal.
-They are often used by swimmers,
+They are often used by swimmers, surfers,

 Read More »